doug16rogers/calgen/README.md

 ## Standard for calendars

-The iCalendar standard (RFC-5545, .ics files) discusses the VEVENT field at https://tools.ietf.org/html/rfc5545#section-3.6.1.
+The calendar standard (RFC-5545, .ics files) discusses the VEVENT field at https://tools.ietf.org/html/rfc5545#section-3.6.1.
 Below is a sample calendar from section 3.4 of the RFC: